donqustix/donqustix.github.io/_includes/section_overview.md

 My journey as a software developer began many years ago when I was tired of playing video games and wanted to create my own.
-At that time, I was spending most of my free time playing Minecraft, and at one moment, it soon became apparent that I could get involved in programming by making modifications, which were being written in Java – and this was the first programming language I learned.
+At that time, I was spending most of my free time playing Minecraft, and at one moment, it soon became apparent that I could get involved in programming by making modifications, which were being written in Java – and it was the first programming language I learned.

 So, video games were the crucial accelerator that prompted me to gain interest in programming, and